ullaa/Ubiquitous-Computing/README.md

 # Ubiquitous-Computing

-A LaTex summary for the course "Ubiquitous Computing".
+A LaTex summary for the course "Ubiquitous Computing" at ETH Zürich.

 All my summaries can be found here: https://n.ethz.ch/~ullaa/